 We are heading out from NYC on the Friday of Labor Day weekend.
 We are staying in Plymouth MA on Friday night, and heading out to Dennis on the Cape on Saturday morning.
 Any recs for eating in/around Plymouth, or between Plymouth and mid-Cape on Saturday?
 Also, any Cape Cod recs are welcome, especially for good groceries/butcher/bakery/fishmonger locations!

-This sangria screams out for a hot, humid day.
-Fresh watermelon adds delicate sweetness, and a squeeze of lime heightens the tartness of the white wine.
-A sprig of mint wouldn't be out of place as a garnish.
+Fresh watermelon adds delicate sweetness, and a squeeze of lime heightens the tartness of the white wine in this sangria.

 Jeanne Kelley's marinated and grilled flank steak with arugula salad comes from the "Spring" chapter in her new Kitchen Garden Cookbook.
 But with its clean flavors and almost effortless preparation, the dish lands squarely in the realm of summer cooking.
 What really makes this dish stand out is not the arugula—the real winner is Kelley's exotic, tangy sumac and lemon mixture, which performs double duty as marinade and salad dressing.